luckydonald/quart-login/docs/index.rst

 Session Protection
 ==================
 While the features above help secure your "Remember Me" token from cookie thieves, the session cookie is still vulnerable.
-Flask-Login includes session protection to help prevent your users' sessions from being stolen.
+Quart-Login includes session protection to help prevent your users' sessions from being stolen.

 You can configure session protection on the `LoginManager`, and in the app's